Mystery Bay Marine State Park

-Picnic & Day-Use Facilities
+Picnic & day-use facilities

 The park provides six unsheltered picnic tables, all available first come, first served.
 Three fire rings, fires are allowed during daylight hours only.
 Drinking water is available.
 There are two vault-type restrooms, no running water, sinks or showers.
 Overnight camping is not allowed.
 Primitive campsites for boaters are available at Fort Flagler State Park.

-683 feet of moorage
+- 683 feet of moorage

-Other Activities & Features
+Other activities & features

-Clams and oysters can be found on the beach at low tide, and crabbing is good offshore.
+- Clams and oysters can be found on the beach at low tide, and crabbing is good offshore.

-A recreational license is required for fishing and shellfish harvesting at Washington state parks.
+- A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 Located in Jefferson County on Puget Sound, Mystery Bay offers one single-lane launch ramp, which drops gently down the beach north of the floats.

+- A one-day Discover Pass and a daily launch permit.
 A daily watercraft launching permit for $7 and a trailer dumping permit for $5 may be purchased at the park.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.